Robert Weinberg (urban planner): Career

+Weinberg ran his own firm, Robert C. Weinberg and Associates, in addition to teaching at several universities.
+His private projects were mostly in the Greenwich Village section of Manhattan and the Riverdale neighborhood of the Bronx.
+From 1966 to 1971, he was "critic-at-large in architecture and planning" at WNYC radio, where he discussed a variety of topics related to city planning during twice-weekly talks.
+Although mainly known for his work in New York, he also did work for the Chicago Housing Authority and the Cleveland Planning Commission.

 Weinberg was hired by the newly formed New York City Parks Department in 1934.
 Previously, each of the city's five boroughs had its own independent parks department.
 These were consolidated in 1934, with Robert Moses serving as the commissioner.

 Weinberg and Moses often disagreed on their philosophies of designing parks.
 Weinberg believed that parks should be customized to the neighborhood, while Moses preferred a more uniform design for all parks.
 From the late 1930s through the early 1950s, Weinberg was part of the coalition opposing a number of renovation plans for Washington Square Park that were supported by Moses.
 These efforts culminated in the park being closed to vehicles in 1958.
 In 1939, Weinberg joined the New York Department of City Planning.
 Robert Moses was responsible for Weinberg's departure from the department in 1941.

-From 1966 to 1971, he was a commentator and architecture critic at WNYC radio, where he discussed a variety of topics related to city planning during twice-weekly talks.

-Although mainly known for his work in New York, he also did work for the Chicago Housing Authority and the Cleveland Planning Commission.

-He was known for designing the Vinmont Houses in the Riverdale area of The Bronx.
+Weinberg was known for designing the Vinmont Houses in the Riverdale area of The Bronx.
+The development consisted of 30 one and two family attached houses in a wooded area near Mosholu Avenue and West 255th Street, built as affordable rental units.
+In 1978, the property, along with two others nearby, was sold to real estate developer Joel Wiener who attempted to sell the houses for approximately $100,000 each.
+The residents formed a tenants' association, hired an attorney, and embarked on a three-year legal battle.
+In 1981, Wiener sold the houses to the residents, at $50,000 for the one-family units and $60,000 for the two-families.

+The name Weinberg is German for "Wine Mountain", which translates to "Vinmont" in French.
+The Vinmont section of Riverdale, Vinmont Road, Vinmont Houses, and Vinmont Veteran Park all trace their names to Weinberg in this way.
 He had plans to build 340 low-income housing units on another nearby plot of land he owned in Riverdale.
 That project failed to get approval, and the plot was eventually sold to the USSR to build a residential compound for diplomats and their families.